jonwk/JohnWesleyK/README.md

   - [linkedin](https://www.linkedin.com/in/john-wesley-kommala-920739197/)
   - [email](mailto:kjwesley2002@gmail.com)
 ### 📚 Quotes:
+> “The steadfast love of the LORD never ceases; his mercies never come to an end; they are new every morning; great is your faithfulness.” – Lamentations 3:22-23

+> “Be strong and courageous.
+Do not be afraid or terrified because of them, or the LORD your God goes with you; he will never leave you nor forsake you.

+” – Deuteronomy 31:6

+> “Jesus looked at them and said, ‘With man it is impossible, but not with God.
+For all things are possible with God.” – Mark 10:27

+> “Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us.” – Ephesians 3:20

+> “Difficulty is what wakes up the genius.” – Nassim Nicholas Taleb

 > “The world isn’t perfect.
 But it’s there for us, doing the best it can….that’s what makes it so damn beautiful.” – Roy Mustang

 > “You’ve got two legs and a heartbeat.
 What’s stopping you?” – Inuyasha